-In fiscal 2001, we entered into a video-on-demand purchase agreement and a common stock and warrant purchase agreement with a customer.
-As part of these agreements, the customer was issued common stock and earned incentive common stock purchase warrants based on the number of cable subscribers being served by our equipment which had been purchased by this customer.
-We determined the fair value of the common stock and the incentive common stock purchase warrants using the Black-Scholes valuation method and amortized this fair value as an offset to gross revenue in proportion to the revenue recognized from the sale of the equipment to the customer.
+In fiscal 2001, we entered into a video-on-demand purchase agreement and a common stock and warrant purchase agreement with Comcast Corporation ("Comcast").
+As part of these agreements, Comcast was issued common stock and earned incentive common stock purchase warrants based on the number of cable subscribers being served by our equipment which had been purchased by Comcast.
+We determined the fair value of the common stock and the incentive common stock purchase warrants using the Black-Scholes valuation method and amortized this fair value as an offset to gross revenue in proportion to the revenue recognized from the sale of the equipment to Comcast.
 The assumptions used in this valuation included a weighted average volatility factor, a dividend yield, a risk-free interest rate and an expected warrant term.
 If management had used another valuation method or different valuation assumptions, the fair value of the common stock and the warrants may have significantly changed, which could have materially impacted our results of operations.
-During the year ended January 31, 2004, the customer earned the remaining common stock purchase warrants available under the agreement and we are in the process of issuing these warrants and completing a final determination of the exercise prices of the warrants.
+During the year ended January 31, 2004, Comcast earned the remaining common stock purchase warrants available under the agreement.
+In October 2004, we issued Comcast the remaining 433,878 incentive common stock purchase warrants.
+The original estimate of the value of the warrants was based on management's determination that Comcast earned the incentive common stock warrants when our VOD equipment was delivered to Comcast and we recorded the revenue.
+We agreed to revise the number of incentive common stock purchase warrants to be issued at each of the determination dates defined above when we reached a final agreement with Comcast on when the warrants were earned.
+As a result of the adjustment, we determined that the estimated fair market value of the incentive common stock purchase warrants was lower than the amount previously recorded, which resulted in a \$1.1 million reduction in the accrual estimate with an offsetting increase in product revenues in the accompanying statement of operations for the fiscal year ended January 31, 2005.